Adaptavist/twrapper/README.md

 #### Required Terraform Variables

 You may want Terraform to validate your variables but you may be using a third-party module.
-So ATW provides a real basic feature for checking variables are set and not empty, but it will not validate the value beyond that.
+So Twrapper provides a real basic feature for checking variables are set and not empty, but it will not validate the value beyond that.